Sweet and Spicy: McDonald’s releasing 2 limited-time dipping sauces

 Both sauces are no-brainer pairings with the fast food company’s world-famous French fries, McDonald’s said.

-Tariq Hassan, Chief Marketing and Customer Experience Officer at McDonald’s USA, said the fast food giant regularly gets inspiration from the taste and flavors found across the country.
+Tariq Hassan, Chief Marketing and Customer Experience Officer at McDonald’s USA, said the fast food giant regularly gets inspiration from tastes and flavors found across the country.

 “Sweet & Spicy Jam and Mambo Sauce live at the intersection of flavor and culture – pulling from decades of rich food history and tradition in local restaurants and home kitchens, and bringing the delicious spice, sweetness and kick of heat we know today’s customers are craving,” Hassan said.